 This kind of question is really linked with the previous two.
-A great intro that will make your prospects read further should be personalised.
-A exact and relevant message can be created if you previously researched your group of prospects – you know who they are, the actual care for, what they struggle with.
+A great intro that will make your prospects read further should be personalized.
+An exact and relevant message can be created if you previously researched your group of prospects – you know who they are, what they actually care for, and what they struggle with.

 It’s crucial to specify the reason why you decided to reach away to them.
 Cold email should NOT be a leaflet you drop into your prospect’s inbox just in case.